Add Row

 Typically, the first point of contact for wastewater compliance within a company is the Environmental Health and Safety (EHS) manager or supervisor.
 These professionals are tasked with overseeing compliance with environmental regulations, including wastewater discharge permits.
 Their responsibilities often include reviewing lab reports, coordinating with maintenance teams, and liaising with regulatory bodies.

-Steve Manny highlights,
+Steve Manii highlights,

 "The point person varies, but common titles include environmental health safety manager, maintenance supervisor, or plant manager."